ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 </dependency>
 ```

-The below configuration for Spring Cloud Stream declare 4 bindings that our microservice will use.
+The below configuration for Spring Cloud Stream declares 4 bindings that the microservice will use:
 ```yml
 spring:
     cloud: